Ayush-sharma-py/Project-Trubbish/README.md

    This will train the neural network using the provided image dataset.
 The trained model will be saved in the `training_1` directory.

+   With the sample data, the training accuracy achieved was greater than 99%, and the testing accuracy on unseen data was greater than 85%.

 5. After training, you can use the `recognise()` function to classify images in a given folder directory.
 Simply provide the folder path as an argument to the function call.
 For example:
    ```python
    result = recognise("prediction/")